jaybee84/ml-in-rd/manuscript.md

 These procedures can not only protect ML models as well as learned representations from poor generalizability caused by overfitting, but also reduce model complexity by reducing the feature space available for training [@doi:10.1371/journal.pgen.1004754, @doi:10.1002/sim.6782].
 (Figure[@fig:3]a)
 Some examples of ML methods with regularization include ridge regression, LASSO regression, and elastic net regression [@doi:10.1111/j.1467-9868.2005.00503.x], among others.
 Regularization is often used in rare variant discovery and immune cell signature discovery studies; much like rare disease, these examples need to accommodate sparsity in data.
-For example, LASSO has been used to capturing combinations of rare and common variants associated with specific traits have proven beneficial [@doi:10.1186/1753-6561-5-s9-s113].
+For example, LASSO has been used to capture combinations of rare and common variants associated with specific traits. [@doi:10.1186/1753-6561-5-s9-s113]
 In this example, applying LASSO regularization reduced the number of common variants included as features in the final analysis generating a simpler model while reducing error in the association of common and rare variants with a specific trait.
 In the context of rare immune cell signature discovery, variations of elastic-net regression were found to outperform other regression approaches [@doi:10.1016/j.compbiomed.2015.10.008; @doi:10.1186/s12859-019-2994-z].
 Thus, regularization methods like LASSO or elastic-net are beneficial in ML with rare observations, and are worth exploring in the context of rare diseases.[@doi:10.1371/journal.pgen.1004754]
-Other examples of regularization that have been successfully applied to rare disease ML include using Kullback–Leibler (KL) divergence loss or dropout during neural network training.
+Other examples of regularization that have been successfully applied to rare disease ML include Kullback–Leibler (KL) divergence loss or dropout during neural network training.
 In a study using a variational autoencoder (VAE) (see Box 2: Definitions) for dimensionality reduction in gene expression data from acute myeloid leukemia (AML) samples, the KL loss between the input data and its low dimensional representation provided the regularizing penalty for the model. [@doi:10.1101/278739; @doi:10.48550/arXiv.1312.6114]
 In a study using a convolutional neural network (CNN) to identify tubers in MRI images from tuberous sclerosis patients, overfitting was minimized using the dropout regularization method which removed randomly chosen network nodes in each iteration of the CNN model generating simpler models in each iteration.[@doi:10.1371/journal.pone.0232376]
 Thus, depending on the learning method that is used, regularization approaches should be incorporated into data analysis when working with rare disease datasets.